FranPolo25/FranPolo25/README.md

 - French (Intermediate - DELF B1).
 - German (Basic - ÖSD A1).

+## 🥇 Repositories
+> ➡️ [Repositories](https://github.com/FranPolo25?tab=repositories) ⬅️ Feel free to check all my personal projects/repositories I have work on, they are made for a data role where I used different tools and skills to complete them.

 ## 🥇 Certifications:
 > ☑️ [Data Storytelling](https://www.coursera.org/account/accomplishments/certificate/497RUSCHR8HN) (2023, Coursera).